User-defined functions Beta

 - { maybe_positive_int_column: 1.0, is_positive: true }

-Listing and selecting UDFs
+Listing and building UDFs

-To list UDFs in your project, run dbt list --select "resource_type:function"
+Use the list command to list UDFs in your project: dbt list --select "resource_type:function" or dbt list --resource-type function.

 For more information about selecting UDFs, see the examples in Node selector methods.